PhaseRush/PhaseRush/README.md

 I'm a return intern at [AWS Canada](https://www.youtube.com/watch?v=dQw4w9WgXcQ) (Vancouver represent!), and a senior at UBC studying CS.

-I enjoy learning new languages and technologies; currently, I'm working on visualizations to understand data bet
+I enjoy learning new languages and technologies; currently, I'm working on visualizations to understand data better

 --Requiem#8148